rahulsomkunwar73/BigCompany/README.md

 ## Assumptions
    1. The file is assumed to have head `Id,firstName,lastName,salary,managerId` else application will throw IllegalArgumentException
    2. The file is assumed to have 4 comma separated values `124,Martin,Chekov,45000,123`
+   3. Employee data will consist only one CEO

 ## Instructions to Run the Project